Atlanta Airbag Injury Attorney

 - Replace airbags if those installed in your vehicle have been recalled.

 - Sit at least 10 inches away from the steering wheel, if possible.

 - Tilt your steering wheel toward your chest, rather than your head.

 These simple steps can help to minimize the force of impact if and when your airbag deploys in an accident.
 In turn, you can limit the extent of any injuries you might sustain in a crash.

-Who is Responsible For Airbag Injuries?
+Who is Responsible For Airbag Injuries in Georgia?

 It really depends on why and how you were injured.
 If you were injured because your airbags were defective, you could have a legitimate claim against the manufacturer or car company.
 If the driver of the car knew that the airbags didn’t work or might be defective, you could potentially have a claim against them, too.